Table of contents

-We've added more details about data we collect and how it's used, along with a new way to control whether it is used to personalise advertising on other sites or apps you might visit.
+We added more details about data we collect and how it's used, along with a new way to control whether it is used to report on ad performance.

-We've added additional information for our California residents.
+We added new information for our California residents.

 Our mission is to bring everyone the inspiration to create a life they love.
 To do that, we show you personalised content and ads we think you’ll be interested in based on information we collect from you and third parties.
 We only use that information where we have a proper legal basis for doing so.